HarmanSandhu179/HarmanSandhu179/README.md

   Rebuilt marketing sites, integrated analytics, developed backend-connected forms, and led QA from development to production.

 - **All-Star Tutoring** — Founder
-  Built and operated a tutoring business supporting **40+ students**, managing curriculum and scheduling.
+  Built and operated a tutoring business supporting 40+ students, managing curriculum and scheduling.

 ---